 I told her how much I love her.

 I began to compassionately acknowledge the misinterpretations in consciousness made by an innocent child: I released the misunderstanding that God had ever abandoned me; I surrendered the belief that I was ever bad, unlovable, inadequate, or unworthy; I relinquished the misinterpretation that I had somehow caused the problems between you and Dad; I let go of the judgment that things shouldn't have happened the way they did; I gave up the illusion that I was separate from God.

-The space created by the release of these misinterpretations allowed Ireenie access to her own inherent wisdom: I am one with God; You and Dad were doing the best you knew to do, given your unhealed wounds; I am lovable, adequate, and worthy; I'm responsible for my experience, and you and Dad are responsible for yours; I surrender to and trust in a divine plan that beneficently unfolds in each moment, regardless of appearances.
+The space created by the release of these misinterpretations allowed Ireenie access to her own inherent wisdom: I am one with God; You and Dad were doing the best you knew to do, given your unhealed wounds; I am lovable, adequate, and worthy; I'm responsible for my experience, and you and Dad are responsible for yours; I surrender to and trust in the beneficence that unfolds in each moment, regardless of appearances.

 Before I ended this dialogue with Ireenie, I asked her if there was anything else she wanted or needed."I want to ride a Ferris wheel!" she said.
 I laughed and promised that the next time I was in California, I'd take her to the Santa Monica pier.

 Irene: Yes, of course.
 It was a memorable experience.
 I went to the pier on a Saturday afternoon during a two-hour lunch break from school.
 The air smelled fresh and fishy.
 The sun was warm on my skin.
 People on the rides laughed and screamed with joy.
 I felt like a kid.
 I was so filled with life, I thought I might explode!
 I'd forgotten that feeling of aliveness, of being present to the magic in the air, not knowing what new discovery would come my way, but confident that it would, because every moment is brand-spanking new, and I am more than just witness to it: I am an inextricable part of it.